Ukraine: EU foreign ministers to discuss more Russia sanctions | DW | 21.03.2022

 The European Union and its Western allies have already imposed wide-ranging sanctions on Russia, including freezing the nation's central bank assets.

-But the sanctions have so far not succeeded in pushing the Kremlin to halt its Ukraine invasion, with the fighting showing no sign of abating.
+But the sanctions have so far not succeeded in pushing the Kremlin to halt its invasion of Ukraine, where fighting showing no sign of abating.

 Some EU nations like Poland and the Baltic states of Latvia, Lithuania and Estonia are pushing for tougher sanctions, including a ban on Russian oil and gas imports.